Euro zone government bond yields steady; investors ignore AstraZeneca vaccine news

 By Olga Cotaga

-AstraZeneca said on Monday its vaccine for the coronavirus, developed along with the University of Oxford, showed an average efficiency of 70%, making it the last of the three big pharmaceutical players to report late-stage results.
+Britain’s AstraZeneca said on Monday its vaccine for the novel coronavirus could be around 90% effective without any serious side effects, making it the latest pharmaceutical company to report on late stage results. [nL4N2I91B5]

 But more than 58.32 million people are reported to be infected by the coronavirus globally and 1,385,595 have died, according to a Reuters tally.